PlanterApp/planter_blog/content/posts/tv-mode/index.md

 * **Planting calendar:** Ensure your harvest is pixel-perfect by knowing exactly when to sow those seeds.
 Your calendar will still work even though it looks like it's 1989.
 * **Community sharing:** Show off your pixelated garden creations and connect with fellow green thumbs who appreciate a touch of retro charm.
 Share your designs using the hashtag #TVGarden and see who gets the most likes!

-**Ready to channel your inner techie farmer with a vintage twist?** Simply update your Planter app and activate TV Mode.
+**Ready to channel your inner techie farmer with a vintage twist?** Simply open Planter and activate TV Mode.
 It's the perfect way to add a touch of fun and nostalgia to your gardening routine, whether you're a seasoned planter or just starting out.

 **Remember, TV Mode is a limited-time experience, so don't miss out!** Download Planter today and unlock a world of pixelated veggies and a warm wave of nostalgia.
-Happy planting!
+Happy gardening!